 1. Save a Significant Amount of Money

 I remember how incredibly excited I was to be a parent during my pregnancy.
 I spent so many hours daydreaming about what my baby would look like and organizing her nursery.
-But I also spent a lot of time worried about money and crunching numbers.
+But I also spent a lot of time worrying about money and crunching numbers.
 Like a lot of young moms-to-be, I didn’t have a big cash flow.

 The biggest expenses I worried about were day care for when my maternity leave ended and disposable diapers.
 My mom friends had already warned me about how expensive diapers were.
 At that point, I didn’t even realize cloth diapers were making a comeback.
 I thought of cloth diapers as those old-fashioned, ill-fitting things my mom used to safety pin on my younger siblings.